The Truth about Technical Indicators in the stock market

 3. a lower band at K times an N-period standard deviation below the moving average (MA − Kσ)

 In short, it gives a range of what is statistically possible regarding price.
-So 95% of the time, the price of a stock should be inside the bands.
+So, 95% of the time, the price of a stock should be inside the bands.
 Therefore, being outside the upper or lower band is one of the most reliable ways to tell if a stock is overbought or oversold.
 However, this is only sometimes the case, especially during an earnings movement or surprise news event surrounding the stock.
 As an example, the chart below is AAPL and Bollinger Bands.
 Note how often the Bands acted in areas where the price would bounce from!
 But only sometimes!

 stock chart of apple showing bollinger bands